katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 +---------------------------+---------------------------------------------+

-In Ansible 2.12, Ansible will switch the default from :literal:`auto_legacy` to :literal:`auto`.
+In Assible 2.12, Assible will switch the default from :literal:`auto_legacy` to :literal:`auto`.
 The difference in behaviour is that :literal:`auto_legacy` uses :command:`/usr/bin/python` if present and falls back to the discovered Python when it is not present.  :literal:`auto` will always use the discovered Python, regardless of whether :command:`/usr/bin/python` exists.
-The :literal:`auto_legacy` setting provides compatibility with previous versions of Ansible that always defaulted to :command:`/usr/bin/python`.
+The :literal:`auto_legacy` setting provides compatibility with previous versions of Assible that always defaulted to :command:`/usr/bin/python`.

 If you installed Python and dependencies (``boto``, and so on) to